A scene from The Canterbury Psalter (12th century)

 Our plenary speakers this year are both Los Angeles based, and both authors of multiple books on atonement: Adam Johnson (Torrey Honors College at Biola University) and Jeremy Treat (RealityLA).
 Johnson’s talk will be “The Theology of Fittingness in the Doctrine of the Atonement: A Constructive Retrieval,” and Treat’s will be “In Our Place: The Pervasive Nature of Substitution.”
 Both of these talks are serious and even programmatic statements of how to think accurately and expansively about this doctrine.

-That gmail is monitored during this season by the institutional host, Gateway Seminary, and by me for editorial questions.
+The pstcolloquium@gmail.com email account is monitored during this season by the institutional host, Gateway Seminary, and by me for editorial questions.
 Feel free to reach out.
-And do help spread the word if you know theologians who ought to come to this event –especially if you know somebody who ought to submit a proposal.
+And do help spread the word if you know theologians who ought to come to this event.

 Back in 2024, our inaugural meeting focused on Christology, and featured plenary talks by Dan Treier and Steve Duby.
 It was great!
 The Call for Papers drew a large number of excellent applications, of which twelve were presented in breakout sessions.
 There was a spirit of shared inquiry, lively interaction among all the guests, and collegiality spanning from senior scholars to grad students and ministry workers.
 (Check out the event page from 2024 to see the full slate of papers we had.)
 With the 2026 conference, we take up the doctrine of atonement and seek to understand it in broad, systematic perspective.